AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 | int  | 4 bytes  | Unknown Data Offset (Probably an offset to a Matrix stored in the file that represent the model rotation) |
 | char  | 52 bytes  | Unknown Data |
 | int  | 4 bytes  | Type |

+Medal Of Honor:Underground adds different new fields to the RenderObject struct increasing the size to 276.
+In order to load the faces from these objects in MOH:Underground we need to read both offset 256 and 260 in order to get the Face Offset and
+the Number of faces that needs to be drawn.

 **NOTE that ScaleX/Y/Z Values must be divided by 4 and the value found is in fixed point format where 4096 is equal to 1.**